Sandwiches invented in every US state from French dip to muffuletta

 Nevada: Tri-Tip Melt

 In the state that’s famous for serving a 20,000-calorie burger, it’s no surprise that diners like their sandwiches super-sized.
 Reno's Full Belly Deli serves up some of the best, and quite possibly the biggest, sandwiches in the state.
-There are plenty of unique creations on offer, but the shop is particularly known for its signature special, the Tri-Tip Melt, an irresistible sandwich featuring juicy sliced tri-tip of beef, caramelized onions, melty smoked Cheddar, and thousand island dressing.
+There are plenty of unique creations on offer, but the shop is particularly known for its signature special, the Tri-Tip Melt, an irresistible sandwich featuring juicy sliced tri-tip of beef, caramelized onions, melty smoked Cheddar, and Thousand Island dressing.

 moesitaliansandwiches/Facebook